-Andrews & Kurth L.L.P., Houston, Texas will pass upon the validity of the common units offered by this prospectus.
-Certain legal matters in connection with the common units offered hereby will be passed upon for the underwriters by Baker & Botts, L.L.P., Houston, Texas.
+Baker Botts L.L.P. will pass upon the validity of the common units being offered and certain federal income tax matters related to the common units.
+Certain legal matters with respect to the common units will be passed upon for the underwriters by Andrews & Kurth L.L.P.